-Food At Progressive Field – Three More Items
+What To Eat At Progressive Field – 3 More Items

-Just a couple of years ago, the selection of food at Progressive Field wasn’t anything spectacular.
+Not very long ago, the question of what to eat at Progressive Field wasn’t hard to answer.
 You had a lot of choices for what to eat, like Cleats wings or loaded burgers, but the Indians hadn’t brought in a lot of local icons the way the Phillies or Nationals have.

-I chuckle every time I think that someone thought the classic sugary cereal would make a great hot dog topping.
-But the Happy Dog people that added their grub to the Prog in 2016 are known for this…at their Gordon Square location they have over 50 toppings for the classic American food…including Spaghettios, peanut butter, and Caribbean cole slaw.
+Yes, someone at Happy Dog thought the classic sugary cereal would make a great hot dog topping.
+But the Happy Dog people that added their grub to the Prog in 2016 are known for this…at their Gordon Square location, they have over 50 toppings for the classic American food…including Spaghettios (!), peanut butter, and Caribbean cole slaw.

 The Slider Dog is at the Happy Dog stand on the third base side.

-More Food At Progressive Field, Tip #2: The Fat Italian.
+What To Eat At Progressive Field, Tip #2: The Fat Italian.
 If you’re hungry, Fat Head’s is a good choice for their “Headwiches”…sandwiches the size of your head.
-The Fat Italian has every pork product you need in an Italian delicacy…ham, salami, capicola, pepperoni and hot sausage, topped with provolone, banana peppers, and a hard boiled egg for that breakfast feel.
+The Fat Italian has every pork product you need in an Italian delicacy…ham, salami, capicola, pepperoni and hot sausage, topped with provolone, banana peppers, and a hard boiled egg for that late night breakfast feel.

 Fat Head’s is a brewery and sandwich shop located in North Olmstead; they have a great selection of summer seasonal beers at their stand on the third base side.
 Nothing like a big sandwich with a craft beer.

-More Food At Progressive Field, Tip #3: The Ohio City Chicken Burrito.
+What To Eat At Progressive Field, Tip #3: The Ohio City Chicken Burrito.
 I recently read a quote from a blogger that the burrito is the perfect ballpark food; you can eat it on the fly and carry it in your non-beer holding hand.
-Seriously, the skies parted for me when I read that.
-It was a true revelation.
+The skies parted for me when I read that.

 Ohio City Burrito, as the name strongly implies, is a burrito joint in the Ohio City section of Cleveland.
 They take great pride in their burrito-rolling technique…which is no small feat to master.
 At the Prog your burrito includes chicken with rice, black beans, onions, peppers, cheese, lettuce, and a choice of homemade salsa, sour cream or guacamole.